ZeeshaanMaudar/basic-twitter-clone/README.md

 ## Limitations of the app

+#### On mount of the app
+3 requests are being made to fetch all tweets, all users and all userDetails, as I could not find a route to call all 3 of them in only one api call.
+Since working with Json Server, I could not request for these 3 data to be joined on the backend which I would do in a real world application.
+Hence the reason for storing the data on the fron-end, and manipulating the results to create tweet cards with matching users and userDetails.
 #### Pagination
 I am refetching data 5 items (depending on the limit set) even after deleting an item from the list which causes re-render to ensure that 5 items are always being displayed.
 However, if that's not suppose to work like that, that is if it is okay to show only 4 items in the list of 5 on successful deletion of an item, then we can simply remove the item on the front end first, and don't refetch list of 5 items on successful deletion of item but rather only when going to the next page and on refresh.